rungsiman/pygerbil/README.md

 logging.basicConfig(level=logging.INFO)
 ```
-To get started, visit a quick example of creating a custom DBpedia Spotlight annotator on [Jupitor](#)
+To get started, check out a quick example of how to create a custom DBpedia Spotlight annotator in this [Jupitor notebook](http://ec2-18-179-56-1.ap-northeast-1.compute.amazonaws.com)

 # Development
 PyGERBIL is still in its early development.
 It will be available on PyPi once it is more stable.
 All contributions are welcomed.